HAS-Tools-Fall2020/homework-sjschulze/Submissions/Schulze_HW6.md

 ## Scott Schulze, 10/4/2020, Homework #6

+___
+### Grade
+3/3 - Wow strong words.
+I'm sorry to hear it was  such a rough week for you.
+You actually did a really great job setting up these models.
+It's very hard to get good results with only the historical streamflow.
+Many other  students also decided not to use their models this week for the same reason.

+Note - you need to copy your assets folder in with the markdown file for the graphs to work.
+I copied it in here for you to show.
+___

 Welcome to the land of confusion, despair, and disgust acting as a repository for this assignment.